DevashishSharma-codes/policy-checker/README.md

-Docu-Insight: AI-Powered Document Query Platform
+Policy Checker: AI-Powered Document Query Platform
-📄 Chat with Your Documents, Get Instant Answers Docu-Insight is a web application that transforms your static PDF documents into dynamic, searchable knowledge bases.
+📄 Chat with Your Documents, Get Instant Answers
+Policy Checker is a web application that transforms your static PDF documents into dynamic, searchable knowledge bases.
 Leveraging advanced AI, it allows you to ask natural language questions about your uploaded documents and receive precise, evidence-backed answers directly from the text.

 ✨ Features
 Secure Document Upload: Easily upload your PDF documents (e.g., insurance policies, legal contracts, resumes) to a secure cloud storage powered by Supabase.